Genki-S/clicoder/README.md

-  clicoder add_test        # Add new test case clicoder all             # build, execute, and judge clicoder browse          # Open problem page with the browser clicoder build           # Build your program using `make build` clicoder download        # Download description, inputs and outputs clicoder execute         # Execute your program using `make execute` clicoder help [COMMAND]  # Describe available commands or one specific command clicoder judge           # Judge your outputs clicoder new <command>   # start a new problem
+  clicoder add_test        # Add new test case clicoder all             # build, execute, and judge clicoder browse          # Open problem page with the browser clicoder build           # Build your program clicoder download        # Download description, inputs and outputs clicoder execute         # Execute your program clicoder help [COMMAND]  # Describe available commands or one specific command clicoder judge           # Judge your outputs clicoder new <command>   # start a new problem